ride-css/ride-css/README.md

 > Install stylus.js.
 Type ```npm install -g stylus``` in your terminal and you've done.

-> Install nib (recommended for css3 agnostic deveolpment).
+> Install nib (recommended for css3 autoprefixing and more).
 Type ```npm install -g nib``` in your terminal and you've done.

-> download Ride css and unzip into your working folder (eg: workspace/), include ride in your buildable "*.styl" file and you have done.
+> Download Ride css and unzip into your working folder (eg: workspace/), include ride in your buildable "*.styl" file and you have done.

 ###Documentation
 #####How to include Ride in your .styl file